-Chronic exertional compartment syndrome is an exercise-induced muscle and nerve condition that causes pain, swelling and sometimes disability in the affected muscles of your legs or arms.
-Anyone can develop the condition, but it's more common in athletes who participate in activities that involve repetitive impact, such as running.
+Chronic exertional compartment syndrome is an exercise-induced muscle and nerve condition that causes pain, swelling and sometimes disability in the affected muscles of the legs or arms.
+Anyone can develop the condition, but it's more common in young adult runners and athletes who participate in activities that involve repetitive impact.

 - Tightness in the affected limb

 - Numbness or tingling in the affected limb

 - Foot drop, in severe cases, if legs are affected

 - Often occurs in the same compartment of both legs

 - Occasionally, swelling or bulging as a result of a muscle hernia

 Pain caused by chronic exertional compartment syndrome typically follows this pattern:

 - Begins consistently after a certain time, distance or intensity of exertion after you start exercising the affected limb

 - Becomes less intense or stops completely within 15 minutes of stopping the activity